peterjmarko/llm-narrative-framework/DEVELOPERS_GUIDE.template.md

 python -m pdm add -G dev new-dev-package-name
 ```

-## Getting Acquainted: The Interactive Guided Tours
+## Getting Acquainted with the Codebase

-For new contributors, the best way to understand the framework is to use the **Interactive Guided Tours**.
-These provide step-by-step walkthroughs of the main workflows and are highly recommended first steps for any developer.
+For new contributors, the best way to understand the framework is through a combination of documentation and hands-on exploration:

-**Data Preparation Pipeline Tour**: Learn how the framework processes raw data into experimental stimuli.
-Detailed instructions are available in the **[🧪 Testing Guide (TESTING_GUIDE.md)](TESTING_GUIDE.md)** under the "Data Preparation Pipeline" integration testing section.

-**Experiment Lifecycle Tour**: Learn how the framework creates, audits, corrupts, and repairs experiments through the Layer 4 integration test.
-This demonstrates the complete "Create -> Check -> Fix -> Compile" workflow with 4 distinct corruption scenarios and automated repair.
-Run with `pdm run test-l4-interactive`.
+1. **Start with the Architecture**: Review the [🔧 Framework Manual](docs/FRAMEWORK_MANUAL.md) to understand system components and data flow
+2. **Explore Interactive Tours**: The [🧪 Testing Guide](docs/TESTING_GUIDE.md) provides interactive walkthroughs of key workflows (Layer 3 & Layer 4 tests)
+3. **Review the Test Suite**: See "Run the Test Suite" section below to understand validation strategies

 ## Developer Utilities (`scripts/` folder)